octavio67/UnityRollBall/readme.md

 - cd existing_folder

-- git clone [Repository Link], them you get a 'UnityRollBall-main' folder that contains an Unity Project
+- git clone --branch main [Repository Link], them you get a 'UnityRollBall' folder that contains an Unity Project

 - Copy the contents of this Google Drive folder to the root directory of your "UnityRollBall-main" folder: https://drive.google.com/drive/folders/1Heozn2vcK6nQzZ4wKntcXbxbb4ImejGE?usp=sharing